 While tapering might be useful in a behavioral sense because you will get used to using less and less alcohol, there isn’t enough research to say if this is useful for avoiding withdrawals.
 Some people report that it helps, others find that it does nothing, and some even find that it prolongs the addiction.

 It is best to seek medical detox to ensure that you are being monitored by a medical professional.
 Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 Tapering at home might sound attractive because it costs less and can be done without making appointments or seeing a doctor, but there currently isn’t enough research to suggest whether this is feasible or not.

 If you have faced alcohol withdrawals in the past or are concerned about stopping your drinking and facing withdrawal symptoms, then our medical detox service might be exactly what you need.
-This service pairs you with a doctor who will monitor your progress as you discontinue alcohol and any other substances.
+We have a fully-trained medical staff who will monitor your progress as you discontinue alcohol and any other substances.